Dobson's Encyclopædia

-Dobson's Encyclopædia was the first encyclopedia issued in the newly independent United States of America, published by Thomas Dobson from 1789–1798.
+Dobson's Encyclopædia was the first encyclopedia issued in the newly independent United States of America, published by Thomas Dobson from 1789 to 1798.
 Encyclopædia was the full title of the work, with Dobson's name at the bottom of the title page (see illustration).

 The encyclopedia was a reprint of the contemporary third edition of the Encyclopædia Britannica (published 1788–1797), although Dobson's Encyclopædia was a somewhat longer work in which a few articles were edited for a patriotic American audience.
 The term Britannica was dropped from the title, the dedication to King George III was replaced with a dedication to the readers, and sundry facts about American history, geography and peoples were added.
 Reproduction of printed pages was not then possible; the entire work was re-set in type, allowing changes to be made throughout.
 However, the work is largely a reprint of Britannica.
 The plates were re-engraved from the originals as accurately as possible, but some were changed.
 For example, the map of North America used in Britannicas third edition was the very out-of-date one used in the first and second editions; Dobson's used a larger and much more detailed and updated map, and a slightly improved map of South America.